03 Feb iWALK Hands-Free Crutch – A Physical Therapist’s Experience

 This is a really popular option for people and I have a decidedly love/hate relationship with them.
 I love that people can weight bear more symmetrically and use their affected side hip.
 My problem with them is that they are difficult to safely mount and dismount.
 Almost universally people will say they rented one before an elective ankle surgery and when asked if they practiced with it before surgery, they will admit to not practicing with a single leg.

 It is heavy to carry up steps for a helper and dragging it up by yourself really eliminates its use within a multi-story home.
 I know people that did/do it, but really cannot understand why when considering the iWALK’s benefits.
-They also are tough to use in the bathroom due to turning radius.
-A feature shared with the iWALK2.0 is that many people complain about the pressure/shear forces on the kneecap with prolonged use in community.
+They also are tough to use in the bathroom due to the turning radius.
+A feature shared with the iWALK crutch is that many people complain about the pressure/shear forces on the kneecap with prolonged use in the community.

-For those that like it, they usually love it.
+Those that like it usually love it.
 The last and final drawback to the knee scooter is cost.
-They are not covered by insurance and can run to $300-400 when bought from Amazon, and rentals are also pretty high.
+They are not covered by insurance and can run $300-400 when bought from Amazon, and rentals are also pretty high.

-The iWALK2.0 hands-free device has been around for some time.
+The iWALK Hands-Free Crutch has been around for some time.
 I have been a PT in multiple settings (inpatient acute, acute inpatient rehab, outpatient, home health, industrial rehab, orthopedics, trauma) over the last 17 years of my career and was unaware of it prior to seeing it in a continuing education class one week before my injury.

 In discussions with my colleagues that know of the device, they either love it or are fearful of it due to perceived safety/balance issues, elevated fall risk, and liability concerns should a patient injure themselves after it was recommended to them.
 We, as a medical profession, have become very risk averse.